carylee/flourishinplace/content/testimonials.md

 and I&#39;ve never been happier!
 They go out of their way to do whatever is necessary to help you.
 They come 4 days a week for 3 hours each time.
 I have a heart condition among other things, so they take me to my doctor and get my medication.
-They put my feet up and help me with my compression socks., They do my shopping and laundry for me, they cook for me and make sure I&#39;m eating.
+They put my feet up and help me with my compression socks.
+They do my shopping and laundry for me, they cook for me and make sure I&#39;m eating.
 They help me with bathing and whatever else I may need.
 I really and truthfully could not be happier!
 <footer>With Love, Linda</footer>